christianareas/openapi-components/README.md

 npm unlink openapi-components
 ```

-Change to the `openapi-components` directory, and unlink `openapi-components` from your local system:
+Change to the `openapi-components` directory and unlink `openapi-components` from your local system:

 ```bash
 cd path/to/openapi-components